- 1-3/4 cups sugar

 - 2 cups finely chopped peeled tart apples

 - In a large bowl, beat the sugar, oil, eggs and vanilla until well blended.
 Combine the flour, baking powder, salt, cinnamon and baking soda; gradually beat into sugar mixture until blended.
 Fold in apples and walnuts.

-- Transfer to a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 35-45 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a greased 13x9-in. baking dish.
+Bake at 350° for 35-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Serve with whipped topping.
 Yield: 20 servings.

 "Very good cake.
 I will definitely make this again."

 "Really good!
 The texture of this cake was even better than I expected.
 Moist and substantial without being too wet or heavy with a light crackling crisp top that I dusted with powdered sugar.
 Looked pretty and tasted yummy!
 Perhaps because I used sweet apples instead of tart, I think it would have been better if I'd reduced the amount of sugar a bit."